anthonyjdella/personal-website/anthonyjdella/content/blog/is-99-good.md

 postImage: images/blog/downtime-logo-black.png
 tags: ["devops", "resiliency"]
 ---

+### TLDR: 99% availability for a software system isn't a good measurement.
+Instead of using a percentage, use a probability or actual time values.

 If you ever took a test at school, you'd probably be really happy with getting a 99 grade.
 After all, it's almost a perfect score.